GrosSacASac/DOM99/CODE_OF_CONDUCT.md

 ## Expected Behaviour

-Through all media, including oral, email, github issues, pull requests...
+Through all means of communications

  * Be nice